 - One or more active and installed E1 lines accessible from the MAX.
 These lines must provide switched data service on at least two channels.
-For more information, see "Provisioning the Switch" on page A-1. - An active Ethernet LAN with appropriate cables and connectors. - A remote unit (an Ascend unit or other compatible equipment) that you can Telnet to or Ping over a dial-up PPP encapsulated link across the WAN. - A local host or workstation, on the same subnet as the MAX, that can Telnet to or Ping the MAX.
+For more information, see Appendix A, "Provisioning the Switch". - An active Ethernet LAN with appropriate cables and connectors. - A remote unit (an Ascend unit or other compatible equipment) that you can Telnet to or Ping over a dial-up PPP encapsulated link across the WAN. - A local host or workstation, on the same subnet as the MAX, that can Telnet to or Ping the MAX.

-Figure 3-7 illustrates the hardware setup required for this Quickstart.
+Figure 3-6 illustrates the hardware setup required for this Quickstart.

-Figure 3-7.
+Figure 3-6.
 Quickstart set up